Contextual Rollout Bandits for Reinforcement Learning with Verifiable Rewards: Theoretical Analysis

-In this section, we more formally describe the connection between the data scheduling and contextual bandit problem to provide intuitive motivation for \model.
-In our analysis, we abstract away engineering details in \secref{sec:methodology}, define the reward as the next-round performance (i.e., $R(\bar{\mathcal C}_t,\theta_{t-1},\theta_t)=V_t$), and omit the $\epsilon$-greedy exploration (i.e., $\epsilon_t \equiv0$).
-For clarity, we consider the single-sample selection setting—we select one rollout per round—where the sample reward will coincide with the subset reward.
+In this section, we formally describe the connection between the data scheduling and contextual bandit problem to provide intuitive motivation for \model.
+For clarity, we consider the single-sample selection setting, in which we select one rollout per round, and the sample reward coincides with the subset reward.
 We refer to \appendixref{appdx:subset_selection} for the analysis of batch selection.
-Proofs can be found in \appendixref{appdex:proof}
+For reward function, according to \lemmaref{lemma:bounded_reward}, the raw scheduler reward satisfies $\mathcal R(\bar{\mathcal C}_t,\theta_{t-1},\theta_t)\in[-A,A]$, where $A=1+w_e\log N$ and $N=|\mathcal V|$ is the vocabulary size.
+Therefore, in the analysis, we use the normalized reward

+Then $\bar{R}(\bar{\mathcal C}_t,\theta_{t-1},\theta_t)\in[0,1]$, which satisfies the bounded label condition required by the neural regression lemmas.
+Notably, this affine normalization only scales each regret gap by the constant factor $1/(2A)$, and thus does not change the order of the regret bound.
+All proofs for this section can be found in \appendixref{appdex:proof}.